 11 Arabesque interoperability

-One of the new features of Arabesque2 is its interoperability with dedicated network processing applications, which use its filtering and geovisualisation functionalities.
+One of the new features of Arabesque2 is its interoperability with dedicated network processing applications, which use its filtering and geo visualization functionality.

 11.1 CorText manager